 - Interruption of hormonal and metabolic regulation

 - DNA damage

 Long-term exposure to Wifi has also been shown to cause issues like: (4)

 - Chest Pain

 Is a Wi-Fi Router Near a Baby’s Crib Safe?

 Is Wifi Harmful to Babies?

 Scientists tell us that children absorb more radiation from Wi-Fi than adults, and babies absorb more radiation from Wi-Fi than older children.
 The effects of Wi-Fi radiation on babies are even more significant than they are on older humans.

 As you might expect from something that interferes with the flows of calcium in the human body, Wi-Fi exposure disrupts the development of teeth.

-The simple fact is that Wi-Fi exposure is hard to quantify so scientists don’t know exactly how much exposure is safe and how much exposure is dangerous (although we will have more about that a little later in this article).
+The simple fact is that Wi-Fi exposure is hard to quantify so scientists don’t know exactly how much wifi exposure is safe and how much wifi exposure really is dangerous (although we will have more about that a little later in this article).